safespring/docs/content/service/sto4_storage.md

 ## Update 2021-07-07

+Today we have finished the code for metadata restore, and also proceeded our infrastructure work, which means we are getting closer to restore data from next week.

+## Update 2021-07-07

 We are still working on the metadata restore, and also building tooling.
 That means no files are restored today, but unless anything unexpected happens, we will se a much faster recovery rate starting next week.

 ## Update 2021-07-06